 When we recruit new trainees to our program, we see you as potential future faculty at Duke.
 We look forward to seeing how you might fit into the mission of Duke Medicine, and how your goals may actually shape and change the mission of Duke Medicine.

-The clinical rotations and didactic curriculum of the Duke Internal Medicine Residency Program are designed to ensure that you acquire the essential core clinical skills, confidence, independence and professionalism required for delivering the highest quality of medical care to a diverse group of patients, and learn the principles of health promotion, population health, health disparities, and evidence-based medicine.
+The clinical rotations and didactic curriculum of the Duke Internal Medicine Residency Program are designed to ensure that you acquire the essential core clinical skills, confidence, independence and professionalism required for delivering the highest quality of medical care to a varied group of patients, and learn the principles of health promotion, population health, health disparities, and evidence-based medicine.

 The fundamental learning experience is during each patient encounter, either in the hospital or the ambulatory setting.
 As physicians-in-training, patients are trusting that their care and your learning are balanced in a mutually beneficial relationship.

-Together with your colleagues, you will care for a large, diverse patient population served by the Duke University Health System.
+Together with your colleagues, you will care for a large patient population served by the Duke University Health System.
 Your learning will be enhanced by dedicated faculty educators and role models working in our state-of-the-art healthcare and biomedical research infrastructure.
 The learning experience associated with clinical encounters at the bedside is supplemented with structured didactic teaching as part of the comprehensive curriculum as well as the acquisition of the tools and skills to facilitate a lifetime of learning and continuing medical education.

 Strong clinicians, compassionate caregivers